How To Keep Your New Hardwood Flooring In Tip-Top shape

 Let’s face it, a home is meant to be lived in, not tiptoed around and treated like an art gallery.
 That means some scratches and chips are inevitable.

-But you can limit damage with a few precautionary steps, like asking guests to remove heeled shoes when entering your house and putting some anti-scratching felt pads on the legs of furniture (you can for just a couple of pounds).
+But you can limit damage with a few precautionary steps, like asking guests to remove heeled shoes when entering your house and putting some anti-scratching felt pads on the legs of furniture (you can order packs from Amazon for just a couple of pounds).